nhm38/ECE4960/lab3-page.md

 This video shows the x, y, and z components from the accelerometer and gyroscope.
 {% include youtube.html video="hk7wbxJ4Oho" %}

 The accleration ouputs are in units of milli g's.
 That is why the y acceleration (the green line) is offset from zero by 1000.
+You can see the 6 different line plots responsd appropriately to the movement of the sensor.

 {% include youtube.html video="J-Pxo03Zcy4" %}
 The accelerometer is pretty accurate.